-- Resource Efficiency.
+- 27. Pollution Prevention.
+Apply pollution prevention and control technologies and practices under the Project consistent with international good practice, as reflected in internationally recognized standards, such as the World Bank Group's Environmental, Health and Safety Guidelines (EHSGs).5 Adopt clean production processes and good energy efficiency practices.
+Avoid pollution, or, when avoidance is not possible, minimize or control the intensity or load of pollutant emissions and discharges, including direct and indirect greenhouse gas emissions.
+Minimize and manage waste generation and release of hazardous materials from production, transportation, handling and storage.
+Avoid the use of hazardous materials subject to international bans or phase outs.
+Purchase, use and manage pesticides based on integrated pest management and integrated vector management approaches, and reduce reliance on synthetic chemical pesticides. - Resource Efficiency.
 Implement technically and financially feasible measures under the Project for improving efficiency in consumption of energy and water, as well as other resources and material inputs.
 Integrate the principles of cleaner production into product design and production processes with the objective of conserving raw materials, energy and water.
 Include measures to minimize and recycle domestic waste.
-Make use of recycled construction waste and other alternatives to new materials where feasible under the Project. - Climate Change.
+Make use of recycled construction waste and other alternatives to new materials where feasible under the Project. - 29.
+Climate Change.
 Design and implement the Project so as to minimize emissions in accordance with the aims of the Paris Agreement of December 2015.
 Develop mitigation or adaptation measures to reduce risk of climate change, as relevant.
 Assess the impacts of the Project on climate change, including emissions, as well as the implications of climate change for the Project.
-Identify opportunities for low-carbon use, where applicable, and for reducing emissions, enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change, incorporating climate-proofing into the Project, and promoting the use of renewable energy, where these are technically and financially feasible. - Greenhouse Gases.
-Assess alternatives under the Project, and implement technically and financially feasible and cost-effective options that support meeting nationally determined contributions.
+Identify opportunities for low-carbon use, where applicable, and for reducing emissions, enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change, incorporating climate-proofing into the Project, and promoting the use of renewable energy, where these are technically and financially feasible. - 30.
+Greenhouse Gases.
+Assess alternatives under the Project, and implement technically and financially feasible and cost-effective options that support meeting nationally determined contributions.^{6,7}